-- An online eModule that takes approximately 6 hours to complete. - 66 hours of in-person instruction through eleven (11) classroom-based training modules of 6 hours each that are taught monthly or biweekly.
+- An online eModule that takes approximately 6 hours to complete. - 66 hours of in-person instruction through eleven (11) classroom-based training modules of 6 hours each that are taught either in person or live virtually through monthly, biweekly or weekly classes.
 Your TAC Site will provide the dates, locations, and times for your classroom sessions. - Nine of the eleven modules include pre-work assignments that are an estimated 1 to 1.5 hours to complete.